theAlgorithmist/TS-Finite-State-Machine/README.md

 1. Only the function body need be defined in a string.
 2. The variable names _data_ and _state_ are arguments.
 Use them as such.
 3. Transition functions must be pure.
-4. The self-referential pointer (this) is bound to the parent context due to constructor invocation, which is the FiniteStateMachine class.
+4. The self-referential pointer (this) is bound to the global context due to Function constructor invocation.
 Do not use _this_ inside the function body.
 5. Do not reference any variables that are not defined in the function body as we can not be 'loose' regarding execution context of these functions.

 In a typical application, the above _Object_ description is input external to the application.
 Implementation of the machine reduces to